kycg/comfyui-Lora-auto-downloader/README.md

 # Kw_Json_Lora_CivitAIDownloader

-The **Kw_Json_Lora_CivitAIDownloader** is a powerful tool that simplifies downloading large numbers of models from CivitAI, especially useful for managing extensive sets of LORA and checkpoint models.
-This tool uses a JSON configuration to define models for download, enabling you to specify LORA and checkpoint models in bulk and save them to designated directories.
-With token-based authentication, the downloader ensures secure access and automates the process, making it efficient for users handling large model libraries.
-Based on CivitAIDownloader
+This tool allows you to download models from CivitAI based on a JSON configuration that defines LORA and checkpoint models.
+It uses token-based authentication to download files from specified URLs and saves them to specified directories. based on CivitAIDownloader

 ## Features
 - **Directory Selection**: Choose directories for saving LORA and checkpoint models.